 One beautiful hidden gem in Pennsylvania is Cherry Springs State Park.
 It’s the darkest sky park east of the Mississippi and boasts incredible views of the Milky Way throughout most of the year.

 There are two stargazing fields in the park.
 The first one is for the general public and allows visitors to come and go at any time.
-Please use a red light for navigating so you don’t disturb others.
+Please use a red light for navigating, so you don’t disturb others.
 The other field is for people with astrophotography equipment who must stay overnight at the park.
-There aren’t any reservations for this field; it is on a first-come, first-serve basis.
+There aren’t any reservations about this field; it is on a first-come, first-serve basis.

 You don’t need a telescope to see the beauty of the stars.
 It’s dark enough to see the Milky Way, planets, and even shooting stars with just your naked eye.
 The later you stay up, the darker the sky and the more stars you can see.
 Before visiting, check the weather for a clear night and the moon schedule – you don’t want to visit during a full moon.